It is used to prevent the flu.

 What are some other side effects of this drug?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
-Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away: For all patients taking this drug: Pain, redness, or swelling where the shot was given.
+Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away: Pain where the shot was given.
+Irritation where the shot is given.
 Headache.
 Muscle or joint pain.
 Feeling tired or weak.
-Young children: Mild fever.
-Upset stomach or throwing up.
-Stomach pain or diarrhea.
-Not hungry.
-Feeling sleepy.
-Feeling fussy.
-Crying that is not normal.
+Upset stomach.
+Chills.
+Mild fever.
 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-332-1088.
 You may also report side effects at https://www.fda.gov/medwatch.

 How is this drug best taken?